kleebaum/quizapp/README.md

 <img src="screenshots/AdminLogin.png" alt="Screenshot of the login on the admin page" width="440"/>
 </p>

-Then, s/he can manage (create, update and delete) instances of three differnt types of exercises (multiple choice exercises, sentence part exercises and exercises to label images).
+Then, s/he can manage (create, update and delete) instances of three different types of exercises (multiple choice exercises, sentence part exercises and exercises to label images).
 In addition, the administrator can manage information material that is related to exercises.

 <p align="center">